-Please note that if you’re using a brand of cherry preserves that’s very sweet, you might want to cut the amount of icing or it could end up being too sweet.
+Please note that if you’re using a brand of cherry preserves that are very sweet, you might want to cut the amount of icing or it could end up being too sweet.
 My cherry preserves are not too sweet at all so it really worked well.

 To start off the shortbread crust, I start by beating the butter with the sugar and vanilla for a good few minutes until pale and fluffy.
 It’s an important step to beat the butter and sugar well together when making shortbread as this ensures the shortbread is light, crisp and will hold together.

-Just look at all the specs of beautiful vanilla that you get from the paste!I sift the flour while the butter and sugar beat.
+Just look at all the specs of the beautiful vanilla that you get from the paste!Sift the flour while the butter and sugar beat.

-Then you add the flour to the butter mixture and mix until large crumbs form.
+Then add the flour to the butter mixture and mix until large crumbs form.